-Guide Practice Candidates should be prepared to teach or coach their peer group twice during the day.
-There may be up to 2 teaching sessions for each candidate - a longer (up to 30-minutes) session and a shorter session; these times are approximate.
+Guide Practice Candidates should be prepared to clinic the group during the day, up to 30 minutes.
 Your goal is to improve the level of skiing for each member of the group and although the time element doesn't necessarily allow for ownership of a new movement pattern, change in stance, etc., the individuals in the group should be able to take away the concepts they will need to pursue going forward.
 Although it is not necessary to fill the time allowed, it is recommended that you continue to work with the group until the total time expires - let the examiners monitor the time for you.
 The examiners are challenged with, and will keep to, a fairly tight time schedule.